-For years, the stories of West African migrants have been told through the lenses of foreign journalists wanting to highlight the plight of those forced to flee from their homes.
-Through REVENIR, now there is a story told from the inside.
+For years, the stories of West African migrants and refugees have been told through the lenses of foreign journalists.
+Now there is a story from the inside.

 For updates on screenings and special information, sign up for our email newsletter.